Mastering Command of Evidence (Textual) Questions on the Digital SAT

 The "Command of Evidence" question type on the digital SAT is designed to test students' comprehension, analytical, and reasoning prowess as they interact with diverse text passages and informational graphics.

 This segment demands that students proficiently source, interpret, evaluate, and integrate data from an array of textual and graphical presentations, promoting a holistic approach to various forms of information.
-Two forms of these questions exist, ones that look at scientific evidence, and ones that look at literacy evidence.
+Two forms of these questions exist, ones that look at scientific evidence, and ones that look at literary evidence.

 Types of Evidence